derekc4859/sass-independent-study/list/part-05-compass.md

 [Example](../images/example.png "Logo Title Text 1")

 ### Getting the latest changes from SCSS using Compass
-You need to cd into your new css folder if you want a css file to get the latest
+You need to cd into your new CSS folder if you want a CSS file to get the latest changes.
+When you are in your CSS folder, use `compass watch example.css` to track any SCSS file of the same name to give changes to the CSS file.

-## Object Oriented SASS
+## Takeaways

+### Be careful with syntax

+One small syntax can cause an important part of your SCSS file to not function properly.
+When I was debugging my SCSS file, I had no clue what was the cause of my error.
+But eventually, I found out that
+I was stressing out over a missing semicolon.
+Because of this event, I learned that when I am debugging, I have to maintain my cool and look for every possible solution to my problem.